 (2) It is not required to list all SFRS(I), SFRS(I) interpretations and amendments to SFRS(I) that are effective in the current year.
 Only those relevant to the entity should be indicated.
 Entities should analyse the impact of these new or revised SFRS(I) on their financial statements based on their specific facts and circumstances and make appropriate disclosures in accordance with SFRS(I) 1-8.
 (N.B.
-For purpose of these illustrative financial statements, other than SFRS(I) 16 and SFRS(I) INT 23, the adoption of these new and revised SFRS(I) pronouncements are not applicable to the Group.
-However, their related description and illustrative narratives (as highlighted) have been included for completeness of reference.)
+For purpose of these illustrative financial statements, some of these new and revised SFRS(I) pronouncements are not applicable to the Group.
+However, their related description and illustrative narratives have been included for completeness of reference.)